rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/index.md

 can use HP for spells, and has a lot of regen and life leech. skills use a ton of MP.

 #### Bard (TBI)
 Inspiration (flat bonus or dice?
 AoE or single target?). off-caster.
-Can substitue an attack for a trick using artistic instrument. talvez usar a ideia do [multi-form changing guy|multi-form changing guy](#pundefined)
+Can substitue an attack for a trick using artistic instrument. talvez usar a ideia do [multi-form changing guy|multi-form changing guy (link not found)]()

 ### Caster Classes
 #### Witch